ropensci/ReLTER/README.md

     [produce_site_parameters_pie](https://oggioniale.github.io/ReLTER/reference/produce_site_parameters_pie.html)
     functions);

--   exploit site information for downloading data (even when stored in other platforms) (see e.g. [get_site_ODS](https://oggioniale.github.io/ReLTER/reference/get_site_ODS.html) function);
+-   use the site informations for download data from other platforms (see e.g. [get_site_ODS](https://oggioniale.github.io/ReLTER/reference/get_site_ODS.html) function);

--   improve dataset quality (see e.g. [get_id_worms](https://oggioniale.github.io/ReLTER/reference/get_id_worms.html)).
+-   improve the quality of the dataset (see e.g. [get_id_worms](https://oggioniale.github.io/ReLTER/reference/get_id_worms.html)).

 Functions currently implemented are derived from the discussion of the needs declared by eLTER users community.

-The `{ReLTER}` package will definitely follow the progress of eLTER-RI infrastructure and will evolve with improvements and development of new tools.
+The `{ReLTER}` package shall definitely follow the progress of eLTER-RI infrastructure and evolving with the improvements and develop of new tools.

 <!-- about the icons https://github.com/ikatyang/emoji-cheat-sheet -->